 Perfect Square is such a clever, simple book.
 I am always on the lookout for books that bridge the gap between board books and full-on, lengthy-text picture books (Ella isn’t really ready to sit through many readings of, say, One Morning in Maine).

-The book starts out with a square, perfect with four equal sides and four perfect corners.
+The Perfect Square starts out with a square, perfect with four equal sides and four perfect corners.
 But then, on Monday, it is cut up and holes are poked into it.
 Not to be deterred, the square rearranges itself into a fountain (the holes look like bubbling water – it is really cool).

 Each successive day, the square is a different color and is un-squared another way (smashed, torn, crumpled, etc).
 And each day the square rearranges itself into a new object, each one clever and fun to look at.